Top 25 Small-Town Romance Movies That Will Hit Home

 11. All the Bright Places

-Some love stories happen under twinkling lights in big cities; this one happens between cornfields, grain silos, and hidden lakes in Indiana.
-All the Bright Places follows Violet and Finch, two teens who stumble into each other’s lives and turn their small hometown into a map of secret adventures.
-It’s the perfect example that even the most ordinary places can feel extraordinary with the right person.
-But is love enough to carry someone through their darkest battles?
+Some love stories happen in glittering cities; this one unfolds in Indiana cornfields and hidden lakes.
+Violet and Finch turn their small hometown into a map of secret adventures, proving that ordinary places can feel extraordinary with the right person.
+But as Finch battles inner darkness, the story asks: is love enough to save us?

 10. Doc Hollywood

-Before he was zipping around in a DeLorean, Michael J. Fox charmed audiences in this fish-out-of-water rom-com.
-This 90s goldie stars him as Dr. Benjamin Stone, who ends up stranded in the quirky town of Grady.
-As destiny would have it, he meets Lou, but soon, his big-city, impatient vibes clash with Lou's, who has no patience for his arrogance.
-It's ultimately the small town charm that works its magic on the duo.
-But will Ben ultimately trade in a small-town life?
+Before he was zipping around in a DeLorean, Michael J. Fox charmed audiences as Dr. Benjamin Stone, a big-city surgeon stranded in the quirky town of Grady.
+There he meets Lou, a woman unimpressed by his arrogance.
+Slowly, the town’s charm works its magic.
+But will Ben trade fast-paced city life for small-town love?

 9. The Lucky One

-In this Nicholas Sparks romance, Logan finds a photograph of a woman during his deployment and credits it with saving his life.
-After returning home, he tracks down Beth in her small Louisiana town and takes a job at her family’s dog kennel.
-Amidst the sprawling oak trees, country roads, and away from the big-city chaos, a beautiful love story comes to life.
-But when secrets about how they met threaten to shatter the trust they’ve built, can their love survive the truth?
+In this Nicholas Sparks adaptation, soldier Logan finds a photo of a woman during his deployment and believes it saved his life.
+After returning home, he tracks down Beth in her Louisiana town and takes a job at her family’s dog kennel.
+Love grows beneath oak trees and along quiet country roads—but when the truth about how they met comes out, will it destroy their fragile trust?

 8. Roxanne